eXist-db/gulp-exist/README.md

 ### Prerequisites

-A running instance of eXistDB v2.2+ at localhost port 8080 with an admin user that has a blank password.
+A running instance of eXist-db v2.2+ at localhost port 8080 with an admin user that has a blank password.

 ### Run the Tests